-Wind: May to September is the best time to visit Sri Lanka for kiting, you won’t find a lack of wind in the midst of these months.
+Wind: May to September is the best time to visit Sri Lanka for kiting, the middle ground providing the best conditions; absolutely nuking, in fact.
 Sri Lanka’s winter season runs from mid-December to March.
 In these months you’ll sacrifice consistent wind, but the absence of crowds and turquoise blue waters will make up for it.

 Getting there: Kalpitya